passbolt/passbolt_careers/_openings/2018-12-05-site-reliability-engineer.md

 secure and sustainable IT services.
 You will join a growing and dynamic team committed to provide an exceptional experience to all passbolt community members.

-To facilitate integration with passbolt clients (browser, command line interface and in the future mobile) an understanding of front-end technologies is also required.

 ### Main responsibilities

 - Engage in and improve the whole lifecycle of passbolt highly available services — from inception and design,